vuldin/trie/README.md

 # @vuldin/trie

 A trie implementation with a focus on matching phrases.
-This package is available in ES and CommonJS modules.
+This package is available as an ES and CommonJS module.
 Add it to an existing project via `npm`:

 ```